Goal-Reaching Trajectory Design Near Danger with Piecewise Affine Reach-avoid Computation: Introduction

 \section{Introduction}

 The increasing deployment of autonomous robots in daily tasks necessitates addressing complex operational challenges.
 Many of these tasks can be conceptualized as \textit{reach-avoid} problems, wherein a robot must steer its states into a set of goal states without violating safety-critical constraints \cite{fisac2015reach}.
-Achieving both \textit{liveness} -- the assurance of goal fulfillment \cite{alpern1985defining} -- and adherence to safety constraints is pivotal in these scenarios.
-In this paper, we are particularly interested in goal reaching \textit{near danger}, meaning that an obstacle is near enough to a desired goal location to prevent typical robust planning or control approaches from reaching the goal.
-This often occurs when a goal and obstacles are closer to each other than one width of a robot's body, such as for a quadrotor drone flying through a narrow gap or an autonomous car parallel parking.
+Achieving both \textit{liveness}---the assurance of goal fulfillment \cite{alpern1985defining}---and adherence to safety constraints is pivotal in these scenarios.
+In this paper, we are particularly interested in collision-free goal reaching \textit{near danger}, meaning that the agent starts near the goal, but must navigate past tightly-spaced obstacles, typically less than the width of a robot's body from the goal.
+We assume an alternative approach (e.g., \cite{kousik2019safe,kousik2020bridging,chen2021fastrack}) has safely brought the robot near the goal but cannot complete the final goal-reaching maneuver.
+As we will show, this problem setup is very difficult for existing robust planning and control approaches to provide reach-avoid guarantees on general dynamical systems due to over-conservativeness.
+We note that the specific ``near danger'' condition where these planners and controllers fail is task-dependent.
+Some examples include flying a quadrotor drone through a narrow gap, or parallel parking an autonomous car.